ringcentral/integration-blog/_posts/2018-12-10-blog-lets-create some-glip-bots-with-python.markdown

 ## Write a extension yourself

-Writing one extension will be simple, just check out [botinfo extension](https://github.com/zxdong262/ringcentral-chatbot-python-ext-bot-info) as an example, you just need to write one function `botGotPostAddAction` there.
+Writing extension is simple, just check out [botinfo extension](https://github.com/zxdong262/ringcentral-chatbot-python-ext-bot-info) as an example, you just need to write one function `botGotPostAddAction` there.

 Make sure you follow the naming rule: starts with `ringcentral_bot_framework_extension_` and publish to pypi.org and it is done!